-My goal as an editor is to help your manuscript look its best while preserving your voice and style.
-My focus is not only on correcting grammar and clarifying the text but on doing so in a way that is true to your voice.
+My goal as an editor is to help your manuscript look its best while preserving your style.
+I focus on correcting grammar and clarifying text in a way that is true to your voice.

-I have always been passionate about language and have studied the rules long enough to know which aspects of grammar are black and white, which are flexible, and which are suggestions that can be bent or broken for the sake of style.
+I have always been passionate about language and have studied the rules long enough to know which aspects of grammar are black and white, which are flexible, and which can be bent or broken for the sake of style.

-Many editors will tell you what type of editing would benefit your book in a perfect world, but as an independent publisher, you likely have a limited editing budget.
-I can help you find the balance between what your manuscript needs and what is right for your budget.
+Many editors will tell you what type of editing would benefit your book in a perfect world, but as a self-publisher, you no doubt have a limited editing budget.
+I can help you find a realistic balance between what your manuscript needs and what is right for your budget.

 Upfront Pricing and Flexible Payment Options

-The rate calculators on my website give the final cost, not an estimate, so you can price out different editing options at your convenience.
-My rates are based on word count rather than an hourly rate, so you know the full final cost going into a project and don’t have to worry about any surprises at the end of the edit.
+My rate calculators give the final cost, not an estimate, and are based on word count rather than an hourly rate.
+You will know the full final cost before contacting me and don’t have to worry about any surprises at the end of the edit.

-The invoicing for my edits is usually broken down into three payments, and if you are on a tight budget, I am always happy to copyedit books in sections—even as little as one chapter at a time.
+Invoices are usually broken down into three payments, and if your budget is particularly tight, I can even copyedit your book in sections as little as one chapter at a time.

 Passion for the Craft